Hampton Jail

 The cell doors of number one and two should be all the way open or all the way closed for safety purposes.

 Meals need to be served immediately to inmates.
-This is a service business.
 When hot meals arrive, they need to be served hot.
 Make sure that the inmate guests have at least 15 minutes to wash up and prepare for meals before food arrives.
 Do not hold out meals from inmates when role playing.
 When the meal is ready, serve it immediately.
 Role playing and "punishments" can come later if someone is acting up.

 Keep the Darby keys in the cuffs screwed mostly out as not to damage the spring.